zpeats/50863_ABR_Lab/README.md

 ## Description

 The objective of this project is to explore the design and implementation of different adaptive bitrate (ABR) algorithms for video streaming.

-The video simulator will simulate video download and playback, and continuously prompt an algorithm written in studentcodeEX.py for bitrate decisions.
-A few example implementations using various ABR algorithms were written, they can be found in studentEx.
+The video simulator within this repository will simulate video download and playback, and continuously prompt an algorithm written in ``` studentcodeEX.py ``` for bitrate decisions.
+A few example implementations using various ABR algorithms were written, they can be found in ```studentEx/```.
 The algorithm will be then tested over a variety of different simulated network environments, and ultimately be given a final QoE score as an indicator of how well it performed from a "user point of view".

 ## Usage

+### Testing Custom Cases

-1st run ``` studentComm.py ``` in one terminal window and then ``` simulator.py <tracefile.txt> <manifestfile.json> ``` in another. ``` studentComm.py ``` prepares the the ABR for incoming parameters from the simulator.
+After writing a ABR algorithm in ``` studentcodeEX.py ``` it can be test by running ``` studentComm.py ``` in one terminal window and then ``` simulator.py <tracefile.txt> <manifestfile.json> ``` in another. ``` studentComm.py ``` prepares the the ABR for incoming parameters from the simulator.
 Any changes to the simulator output parameter can be done by using different ``` tracefile.txt ``` and  ``` manifestfile.json ``` files.

-For example from the main dictatory of this repo:
+For example, from the main directory of this repository:

 ```bash
 python studentComm.py